ExtendRealityLtd/VRTK/README.md

   * **Hide Controller On Use:** Hides the controller model when a valid use action starts
+  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on use.

 The following events are emitted: